 It’s important to remember that all drummers are different.
-Some like rock and roll, some jazz or then there’s hip hop, punk, speed metal or marching drums.
-Within each style, you will also find differences.
+Some are into rock and roll, some jazz… then there’s hip hop, punk, speed metal or marching drums.
+Within each style you will also find differences.
 No two drummers in the world play the same.
-Some sit high, some low, heel up or heel down, traditional grip or match grip.
-And, if they use match grip, is it French, German or American?
-All these methods work.
-What you have to do is find out what works best for you.
+Some sit high, some low, heel up or heel down, traditional grip or match grip and if match grip is it French, German or American?
+All these methods work, what you have to do is find out what works best for you.

-I work on what the student wants to accomplish from drum lessons and the style of drums he or she wants to learn.
-If they are interested, I also introduce them to a number of other drumming styles…rock, rhythm and blues, funk, jazz, latin, hip hop etc. which can help in developing your own individual style, creativity and improvisation.
+Subjects covered in drum lessons – Hand technique, snare drum rudiments, co-ordination and independence, bass drum technique and high hat technique.
+I work specifically on the what the student wants to accomplish from drum lessons and the style of drums he or she wants to learn as well as, if they want, introducing them to a number of other drumming styles…rock, rhythm and blues, funk, jazz, Latin, hip hop etc. which can help in developing your own individual style, creativity and improvisation.
 Playing to music is also an integral part of the lesson and a great way to learn about arrangement, feel and dynamics.